scholarships for military children, spouses, and veterans

 The Army Women’s Foundation Legacy scholarship was established to honor the many women serving in the U.S. Army.
 The grant provides up to $2,500 in tuition assistance for undergraduate and graduate military vets.

 There are multiple different scholarships listed under the Army Women’s Foundation depending on personal goals.
-It includes scholarships for community college, certificate program, university, or graduate program.
+It includes scholarships for community colleges, certificate programs, universities, or graduate programs.

 Related Article: Does The National Guard Pay For College?